Tyrrrz/CliFx/Readme.md

 ```

 > Note that defining a default (unnamed) command is not required.
-In the even of its absence, running the application without specifying a command will just show root level help text.
+If it's absent, running the application without specifying a command will just show root level help text.

 ### Reporting errors